divyansh728/TaskManager_Application/README.md

 Ensure the Task model has a @HiveType annotation and run: flutter packages pub run build_runner build

+### 4. 🌙  Theme Toggle
+Click the sun/moon icon in the top-right corner to toggle between light and dark themes.

+###  Some Screenshots of this Applictain

 <img width="297" alt="Screenshot 2025-06-11 at 10 34 32 PM" src="https://github.com/user-attachments/assets/05573e68-4150-4bf4-8a9d-191228ce8ef1" />